 There was no significant upregulation of IL-18 in severe AD patients compared to age-matched controls, whereas mild AD patients showed a significant increase in IL-18 [59].
 Accordingly, there is a gradual decline in the immune response in AD patients that might imply that IL-18 is an initiator of AD rather than an end stage mediator of continued neurodegeneration as well [52].
 Both these studies indicated an important role of IL-18 in AD.

 Both IL-1β and IL-18 are generated in their mature secreted form by caspase-1 through activation of the inflammasome.
 IL-1β is also upregulated by oral spirochetal infections in the mouse host [60] but not IL-18.
 Borrelia burgdorferi (B. burgdorferi) infections associated with AD activate the NOD-2 pathway in microglia ultimately leading to the secretion of inflammatory cytokines that directly target oligodendrocytes and neurons for apoptotic cell death resulting in axonal degeneration [61].
 However, IL-18 can be derived as a byproduct from the activities of various extracellular enzymes such as protease 3, serine protease, elastase and cathepsin G [62- 64].
 Interestingly, IL-1β and IL-18 can be regulated by the same inflammasome or by different inflammasomes.
 Thus IL-1β and IL-18 are secreted from primed murine dendritic cells in response to Listeria protein p60, but inhibition of NLRP3 reduced the production of IL-1β but not IL-18 [65].
 Therefore, maturation of IL-1β and IL-18 could be regulated conditionally by different signaling mechanisms [52].
 Unfortunately, there is currently no evidence to suggest that completely blocking IL-1β or IL-18 will improve the human form of AD [66], however, our own opinion is that a dampened response of the cytokines at an early stage of the disease process may be beneficial.

+Another cytokine synthesized as a precursor molecule and cleaved by caspase-1 is IL-33 which binds to the orphan IL-1 family recptor T1/ST2 and stimulates T-helper 2 responses as well as mast cells (Arend et al. 2008).
+Genetic variants of IL-33 seemed to affect the susceptibility to late onset AD in Han Chinese (Yu et al. 2012).
+It has been suggested that IL-33 induces release of inflammatory molecules from glial cells and is important in the pathogenesis of AD (Xiong et al. 2014).

 ACTIVATION AND INHIBITION OF CASPASE-1